zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\rho\_i(\bm{r}) \approx \frac{i}{\omega_n} \nabla \cdot \big( \bm{\sigma}(\bm{r}) \bm{E}(\bm{r}) \big),
 $$

-with the frequency dependence being implicit according to the convention established by Equations 2.13-2.14.
+where the frequency dependence is implicit according to the convention established by Equations 2.13-2.14.

 If the constitutive relations hold, Maxwell's equations for time-harmonic fields take the following form: